yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

     - `_totalAssets`:  A trusted and accurate account for the total amount of 'asset' the strategy currently holds including loose funds.

     **Good to Know**:
-    - This can only be called by a permissioned address so if set up correctly, it can be trusted to be through a protected relay to perform swaps, LP movements etc.
+    - This can only be called by a permissioned address so if set up correctly, it can be trusted to perform swaps, LP movements etc.
-    - It is safe to account for loose assets in this function since any reported profit is immediately locked and not subject to price-per-share manipulation.
+    - This should account for both deployed and idle assets.

     **Best Practice**:
     - The returned value is used to account for all strategy profits, losses and fees so care should be taken when relying on oracle values, LP prices etc. that have the potential to be manipulated.